New in version 1.9.1.

 2nd encoder: adjusts the headphone volume

-3rd encoder: adjusts the main balance (pan)
+3rd encoder: adjusts the master balance (pan)

-4th encoder: adjusts the main volume
+4th encoder: adjusts the master volume